- Harvard Medical School - MD

 - Dartmouth-Hitchcock Medical Center, Hanover, New Hampshire - Residency in Internal Medicine

 - Massachusetts General Hospital School - Clinical Fellowship in Medicine, Endocrine

 - Harvard Medical School - Research Fellow in Medicine

 Dr. Vincent Cryns is a faculty member and chief of the Division of Endocrinology, Diabetes and Metabolism within the Department of Medicine and Co-Leader of the IMPACT research pathway program.
 Prior to joining UW-Madison, Dr. Cryns was a Professor of Medicine and Cell and Molecular Biology at the Feinberg School of Medicine at Northwestern University.
 Dr. Cryns is a member of the Endocrine Society, the American Society of Clinical Oncology, and the American Association for Cancer Research.
 In addition, he is an elected member of the American Society for Clinical Investigation and has received Best Doctors in America recognition.
 Dr. Cryns' research has been funded by the National Institutes of Health (NIH), the Department of Defense, the Breast Cancer Research Foundation, Susan G. Komen, and other foundations and agencies.
 His work has been featured on National Public Radio’s “All Things Considered,” O, the Oprah Magazine, ESPN, and Nature and Nature Reviews Cancer.

 Dr. Cryns’ major clinical interests are osteoporosis, general endocrinology, and metabolic disorders.

 View Dr. Vincent Cryns’ Publications on NCBI My Bibliography

-Dr. Cryns’ research focuses on understanding the connections between metabolism and obesity-related diseases like cancer and diabetes in order to develop better treatments for these diseases.
+Dr. Cryns’ research focuses on understanding the connections between metabolic stress and breast cancer in order to develop better diagnostic approaches and treatments for this disease.